Can’t decide between polypropylene and polycarbonate for your next suitcase? In this guide, I will show you the differences between PP and PC luggage.

 Polypropylene is a light thermoplastic polymer used for manufacturing suitcases.
-It’s the lightest of all plastics that luggage is made from, so it’s usually a popular option among travelers who find the weight to be the most important feature of their suitcase.
+It’s the lightest of all luggage plastics, so it’s usually a popular option among travelers who want a lightweight suitcase.

-The plastic also has a high tensile strength, so all luggage manufactured from this material is going to be very durable.
-When compared directly to polycarbonate materials, polypropylene has slightly worse durability mostly because it is not quite as flexible as PC.
+The plastic also has a high tensile strength, so luggage manufactured from Polypropylene is quite durable.
+Compared to polycarbonate materials, it is slightly less durable mostly because it is not as flexible as PC.

-Polypropylene is also easier to manufacture than polycarbonate, which means that it costs less to produce it.
-Luggage manufactured from this plastic is usually more affordable than luggage made from pure polycarbonate, and it’s generally the better option for travelers on tighter budgets.
+Polypropylene is also easier to manufacture than polycarbonate, making it cheaper to produce.
+Polypropylene Luggage is usually more affordable than polycarbonate luggage, and ideal for travelers on tighter budgets.

 PP is also very heat resistant, as it can withstand temperatures up to 90 degrees Celsius, and even limited exposure to temperatures up to 110 degrees Celsius.
-But it’s worth noting that polycarbonate has even higher heat resistance.
+Polycarbonate has even higher heat resistance.

 The main advantage of polycarbonate is its flexibility.
 This type of plastic bends upon heavy impact, which makes it highly resistant to impact damage.
-More often than not, if your polycarbonate luggage gets dented, you can just pop the shell back into place.
+If your polycarbonate luggage gets dented, you can just pop the shell back into place.

-This is the main feature that makes polycarbonate extremely durable, and it’s precisely why it is considered one of the best materials for luggage.
-Also, keep in mind that polycarbonate is used for manufacturing many other items in addition to suitcases.
-It’s the material used in the production of safety goggles, mostly because of its outstanding impact resistance.
+This is also why polycarbonate is used for manufacturing many other items other than suitcases.
+For exampl, it’s the material used to produce safety goggles, mostly because of its outstanding impact resistance.

-Polycarbonate is also scratch resistant to a degree.
-It has better scratch resistance than polypropylene, but ABS plastic is more scratch resistant than both.
+Polycarbonate has better scratch resistance than polypropylene, but ABS plastic is more scratch resistant than both.

-The weight is also an advantage of polycarbonate.
-Plastic is generally very lightweight, and much lighter than aluminum, which is the only more durable material used in luggage manufacturing.
+This plastic is very lightweight and surprisingly lighter than even aluminum, which is the only more durable material used in luggage manufacturing.
 But when compared directly to polypropylene and even ABS plastic, polycarbonate is the heaviest of thermoplastic polymers.

 Polycarbonate is the most expensive plastic composite used in luggage manufacturing.
-As a result, suitcases made from polycarbonate are usually significantly more expensive than their polypropylene and ABS counterparts.
+Suitcases made from polycarbonate are often more expensive than polypropylene and ABS options.

 When it comes to durability, few other luggage materials can compete with polycarbonate.
 Its flexibility is what makes it a heavier-duty plastic, especially when compared to ABS luggage.
 Polycarbonate has excellent impact resistance, and a polycarbonate suitcase is one of the best options when it comes to checked luggage because of its great durability.